OptimalBits/bull/REFERENCE.md

-  endDate?: Date | string | number; // End date when the repeat job should stop repeating. limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every millis (cron setting cannot be used together with this setting.)
+  endDate?: Date | string | number; // End date when the repeat job should stop repeating. limit?: number; // Number of times the job should repeat at max. every?: number; // Repeat every millis (cron setting cannot be used together with this setting.) count?: number; // The start value for the repeat iteration count.
 }
 ```